FLFE Sleep Research

 Lee – This is back to you, Jeff, this is from Chris, in terms of talking about the bowels, how does the energy affect the bowels and also magnesium.
 Perhaps the question is how the magnesium and the energy were affecting the bowels.

-Jeffrey – Well, you know, back to the programs.
-So, as you know, as I’ve said before, we’re infusing into the environment, the information and vibration of these different Programs.
+Jeffrey – Well back to the Programs.
+(40:00) So, as you know, we’re infusing into the environment, the information and vibration of these different Programs.
 And one of those that we have is a GI Tract Optimization Program.
 The GI tract is so important for our health and for our mood and our consciousness.
-So, the way Clayten and I have gone about this is that as we were so focused on consciousness and raising consciousness, we realized that many of the critical factors or restraints are health and that we need to have a healthy body and be able to live in the world and feel good.
-So, we have these health Programs that are assisting the Innate Intelligence of the body to optimize.
-So, there is a GI tract optimization program in the FLFE environment.
-So that is assisting the gut and the flora to be optimal for absorption for all sorts of functions.
+The way Clayten and I have gone about this is that as we were so focused on consciousness and raising consciousness, we realized that many of the critical factors or restraints are health and that we need to have a healthy body and be able to live in the world and feel good.
+So, we have Health Programs that are assisting the Innate Intelligence of the body to optimize.
+So, there is a GI Tract Optimization program in the FLFE environment.
+And that is assisting the gut and the flora to be optimal for absorption for all sorts of functions.
 So that absorption factor interacts with magnesium.
 And one of the things that we do in the FLFE environment is we restructure water that we’re using for water and for the absorption of food.
 So, we’re asking the technology to assist the Innate Intelligence to absorb more.
-So, one of the things we discovered when we put a water Program on for the first time is the amount of water that we needed to drink went down dramatically because we’re absorbing more water so that it wasn’t passing through us and, you know, the same is for magnesium.
+One of the things we discovered when we put a Water Program on for the first time is the amount of water that we needed to drink went down dramatically because we’re absorbing more water so that it wasn’t passing through us and the same is for magnesium.